 Murrells Inlet

 Explore the tranquil fishing village of Murrells Inlet, a region of the Grand Strand located to the south of Myrtle Beach.
 This area is believed to have once been the hideout for the legendary pirate known as Blackbeard.
-While there are no pirates or pirate ships to speak of these days, there is an abundance of boats – in particular, fishing boats.
+While there are no pirates or pirate ships to speak of these days, there is an abundance of boats—in particular, fishing boats.
 Murrells Inlet is THE place to go if you are interested in a chartered deep-sea fishing excursion.
 Numerous companies provide half-day and full-day adventures.
 If catching fish isn’t your thing but you love to eat it, Murrells Inlet is known as the ‘Seafood Capital of South Carolina’ with several waterfront restaurants in the area.
-For a look at our review of Wicked Tuna in Murrells Inlet, click HERE.

 Sea Screamer or Sea Thunder

 When it comes to seaside destinations in the USA, tourists are often presented with tour options for dolphin and whale sighting cruises.
 So, it stands to reason that Myrtle Beach has numerous tours to choose from.
-Two of the most popular cruises are with sister boats – Sea Thunder and Sea Screamer, both of which depart from locations just beyond North Myrtle Beach.
-The reason visitors so often choose these boats is because it’s like getting 3 tours in one — a scenic cruise down the Intracoastal Waterway, followed by the dolphin sighting portion, and subsequently a high-speed thrill ride through the ocean.
+Two of the most popular cruises are with sister boats, Sea Thunder and Sea Screamer, both of which depart from locations just beyond North Myrtle Beach.
+It’s like 3 tours in one—a scenic cruise down the Intracoastal Waterway, followed by dolphin sighting, and a high-speed thrill ride through the ocean.

 For the cruise portion of the tour, guests are treated to beautiful views that include residential properties, waterside cafes, parks and bridges, and golf courses that stretch to the water’s edge.
 Offshoots of the waterway offer a look at the mangroves and sometimes the wildlife that lives there.
 Plus, there are historic spots along the route that date back to the Civil War.
 The ride gets a little choppy as the boat approaches the mouth of the ocean, and then it’s time to look for dolphins.
 Up until this point, the Sea Thunder tour and Sea Screamer tour are pretty much the same.
 However, what follows is a thrill ride through the open ocean, pushing the boats’ horsepower to deliver maximum excitement.
 This is where the boats differ somewhat, and it might make a difference as to which ride is best for you.
 For a complete overview, be sure to visit our comparison article of both boats and tours HERE.